PrasanKumar93/redis-utilities/import-tool/docs/api/import-files-to-redis.md

 - `redisConUrl`: Redis connection URL.
 - `serverFolderPath` can be absolute path of disk or relative path in the repo.
 - Optional

   - `keyPrefix` : Prefix which will be added to the key in Redis.
   - `idField` : It is the field in the JSON file which will be used as the key in Redis.It can be nested field as well like `meta.details.productId`.
+  - `socketId` : If provided, it will send the import process status to the client after processing each file.

+  - `isStopOnError` : If true, it will stop the import process if any error occurs.

 ## Response (without socketId)